-It wasn’t so long ago that sushi was still considered an exotic delicacy by many, one too strange and outside-the-box to pay much attention to.
-The seemingly simple pairing of raw fish and rice was the domain of the adventurous and the very rich, the ones who were looking to impress.
-Today, however, there are sushi restaurants across America of just about every stripe, from holes-in-the-wall turning out decent California rolls and tuna sashimi to sprawling emporiums run by internationally renowned chefs, from cozy neighborhood favorites to upscale counters that might as well be temples to fish and rice.
-There are some amazing sushi restaurants in America, and this is our second annual ranking of the nation's 35 best — from a restaurant in Los Angeles where a 30-course omakase (chef's choice) menu costs $395 (and one in New York City where the bill rises to $450) to a counter tucked away inside a bustling Japanese market in Miami.
+It wasn’t so long ago that sushi was still considered an exotic delicacy by many, one too strange and outside the box to pay much attention to.
+The seemingly simple pairing of raw fish and rice was the domain of the adventurous and the very rich.
+Today, however, there are sushi restaurants across America of just about every stripe, from holes in the wall turning out decent California rolls and tuna nigiri to sprawling emporiums run by internationally renowned chefs, and from cozy neighborhood favorites to upscale counters that might as well be temples to fish and rice.
+There are some amazing sushi restaurants in America, and this is our third annual ranking of the nation's best.

 But isn’t the rice just… rice?
 Not by a long shot.
-Rice needs just as much attention as the fish, from washing it correctly to cooking it and 'vinegaring' it correctly.
-The rice alone can take years to master: It needs to be short grain, hold its natural form, and be right at body temperature; it should also have just the right amount of vinegar added, and should be sticky enough that it doesn’t fall apart as you bring it to your mouth.
+The rice needs just as much attention as the fish, from washing it correctly to cooking it and “vinegaring” it correctly.
+The rice alone can take years to master: It needs to be short-grain, hold its natural form, and be right at body temperature; it should also have just the right amount of vinegar added and should be sticky enough that it doesn’t fall apart as you bring it to your mouth.
 It should, however, separate into individual grains once you put it in your mouth.
 This is accomplished by applying the right pressure to the rice when forming the base of the sushi so the outer layer is more densely packed than the inside.
 And the topping (called neta) needs to be just the right size so it’s properly proportioned to the rice.

 As for the fish, there’s a lot more involved than just making sure it’s fresh.
-“The first thing on my list is sourcing the best quality fish from southern Japan, Canada, and the Eastern Seaboard, but quality is more than just about the type of fish,” Jose Icardi, the executive chef at Miami’s Katsuya at SLS South Beach, added (Not all sushi chefs are Japanese these days, if you haven’t noticed).
+“The first thing on my list is sourcing the best quality fish from southern Japan, Canada, and the Eastern Seaboard, but quality is more than just about the type of fish,” Jose Icardi, the executive chef at Miami’s Katsuya at SLS South Beach, added.
+(Not all sushi chefs are Japanese these days, if you haven’t noticed.)
 “It’s about getting the best texture and color, too.
 Sushi should have brilliant, fresh color, and melt in your mouth.
 After that, it is all about presentation.”
-The deeper you delve into sushi, you realize that it truly is an art form that you could spend an entire lifetime studying.
+Sushi truly is an art form that you could spend a lifetime studying.

 Today, sushi is so popular that overfishing has become a major problem, and stocks of the popular bluefin tuna have been depleted by a whopping 96 percent.
-At the same time, demand for it remains so high that a single fish occasionally sells for $736 thousand.
+At the same time, demand for it remains so high that a single fish occasionally sells for $736,000.

 How did we go about identifying the best sushi bars in America?
-We approached it the same way that we rank the 101 Best Restaurants in America every year: we started by reaching out to leading culinary authorities to ask what their favorite sushi restaurants are.
+We approached it the same way that we rank the 101 Best Restaurants in America every year: We started by reaching out to leading culinary authorities to ask what their favorite sushi restaurants were.
 Next, we supplemented those suggestions with sushi bars featured in local reviews and pre-existing regional and local rankings, as well as the many restaurants considered for last year’s ranking.
-While many of these restaurants also serve a menu of traditional Japanese food, the primary focus needed to be on sushi.
-We then took that list of more than 150 restaurants from across the country and graded them on qualities including freshness of fish, variety of offerings, reviews from both professionals and everyday diners, and level of renown both local and national.
-Some of the top restaurants were easy to identify; temples to the craft like Matsuhisa, Sushi Yasuda, and Masa naturally rose to the top, but we were also able to feature some lesser-known places that have yet to be discovered by legions of sushi fans and that deserve attention.
+We then took that list of more than 200 restaurants from across the country and graded them on qualities including freshness of fish, variety of offerings, reviews from both professionals and everyday diners, and level of renown both local and national.
+Some of the top restaurants were easy to identify; temples to the craft like Matsuhisa, Sushi Yasuda, and Masa naturally rose to the top, but we were also able to feature some lesser-known places that have yet to be discovered by legions of sushi fans, but still deserve attention.

-So read on to learn which 35 sushi bars are the best in America, and let us know what your favorite spot is in the comments.
+Read on to learn which 50 sushi bars are the best in America, and let us know what your favorite spot is in the comments.